MatthiasUckert/Pipeline/README.md

   dplyr::mutate(doc_id = gsub(".pdf$", "", doc_id))
 ```

-After executing this step, we will have a table (dataframe) containing
+After executing this step, we will have a table containing two columns:
-two columns:

 1.  `doc_id`: The name of the document